andycroll/atthemovies/README.md

 A Rails app that pulls cinema times from UK cinema chains, normalizes and then provides a sensible API.

+## License

+This app is open source, but not free for private commercial use.

+For non-commercial use the license is A-GPL (broadly meaning you have to in turn open source your code that uses this app).

+Commercial licensing under MIT can be arranged by contacting [andy@goodscary.com](mailto:andy@goodscary.com).

 # Setup